How is Cold Gas Loaded into Galactic Nuclear Outflows?

-Using an algorithmic pipeline \citep[GDCluster;][]{2025ApJ...994...76L}, we extracted atomic clouds with extreme velocities to investigate the distribution and physical properties of HVCs towards the GC.
-Beginning with the \HI\ spectra represented by multiple Gaussian components, the GDCluster employs derivative spectroscopy technique to estimate the initial number of components and their preliminary parameters (i.e., amplitude, center velocity, and width, etc.).
-Assuming localized uniformity of \HI\ clouds, GDCluster refines these parameters by incorporating data from adjacent sightlines, reducing solution degeneracies through spatial regularization.
+Using an algorithmic pipeline \citep[GDCluster;][]{2025ApJ...994...76L}, we extracted atomic clouds with extreme velocities to investigate the distribution and physical properties of HVCs toward the GC.
+Beginning with \HI\ spectra represented by multiple Gaussian components, GDCluster employs a derivative spectroscopy technique to estimate the initial number of components and their preliminary parameters (i.e., amplitude, center velocity, width, etc.).
+Assuming localized uniformity of \HI\ clouds, GDCluster refines these parameters by incorporating data from adjacent sight lines, reducing solution degeneracies through spatial regularization.
 Following least-squares fitting, all Gaussian components are grouped into physically coherent structures based on their spatial and kinematic similarities.
-In the implementation, kinematic components are resolved as distinct structures when the velocity separation between Gaussian peaks meets the Rayleigh criterion ($\geq1.22\times$FWHM) and the peak intensities exceed three times the threshold (i.e., $\gsim$0.13~K for the \HI\ data).
+In the implementation, kinematic components are resolved as distinct structures when the velocity separation between Gaussian peaks meets the Rayleigh criterion ($\geq1.22\times$FWHM) and the peak intensities exceed 3 times the threshold (i.e., $\gsim$0.13~K for the \HI\ data).

 Building on a global kinematic perspective of the identified HVC samples, we report the discovery of a tilted distribution of extreme-velocity atomic gas relative to the GP.
-Figure~\ref{fig:f1}a shows an anti-symmetric distribution of HVCs.
-At $l\gsim0^{\circ}$, HVCs are predominantly located in $b\lsim-2^{\circ}$, while the opposite trend is seen at $l\lsim0^{\circ}$ and $b\gsim+2^{\circ}$.
-HVCs in $l\gsim7^{\circ}$ even exhibit extreme negative LSR velocities as low as $-200$~km~s$^{-1}$ to $-300$~km~s$^{-1}$, whereas their counterparts at $l\sim-2\fdg5$ display positive velocities reaching up to $+270$~km~s$^{-1}$ \citep[e.g., G357.68$+$5.56 or MW~C2 in Figure~\ref{fig:f1}a; also see][] {2020Natur.584..364D}.
+Figure~\ref{fig:f1}a shows an antisymmetric distribution of HVCs.
+At $l\gsim0^{\circ}$, HVCs are predominantly located at $b\lsim-2^{\circ}$, while the opposite trend is seen at $l\lsim0^{\circ}$ and $b\gsim+2^{\circ}$.
+HVCs at $l\gsim7^{\circ}$ even exhibit extreme negative local standard of rest (LSR) velocities as low as $-200$~km~s$^{-1}$ to $-300$~km~s$^{-1}$, whereas their counterparts at $l\sim-2\fdg5$ display positive velocities reaching up to $+270$~km~s$^{-1}$ \citep[e.g., G357.68$+$5.56 or MW~C2 in Figure~\ref{fig:f1}a; also see][] {2020Natur.584..364D}.